richardanaya/pinephone-cairo-game-starter/README.md

 Check out commands in my `Makefile` or simply run `make`.

 Notice how I compile glade and images into a single `.gresource` file, this let's me embed the bytes of all the things my app needs into my Rust app.
+We rely on the tool `glib-compile-resources` putting our game resources in a single binary.

 Currently I compile this on my desktop for quick iteration and my phone to test out.